Skip to main content

 The ombuds is an impartial, independent, off-the-record resource who is available on-site to hear concerns confidentially.
 The ombuds can assist with identifying options and resources to address conflicts or issues such as harassment, discrimination, or any violation of CERF’s Event Code of Conduct.
 This resource is available to all attendees, staff, exhibitors, and anyone participating in CERF 2025.

-The Ombuds will be available during the meeting for individual, confidential consultations at the Greater Richmond Convention Center [ROOM] as follows:
+The Ombuds will be on-site during the conference for individual, confidential consultations at the Greater Richmond Convention Center in Show Office A as follows:

 Use the form at the bottom of this page to learn more or schedule an appointment with the ombuds.